Finite $V_{\rm 2\Delta}$ puzzle in low-multiplicity pp collisions from ultra-long-range azimuthal correlations in the string-shoving model: Summary

 \item The analysis results support a picture of a gradual onset of collectivity as a function of system size and density.
 In this picture, initial-state effects like string shoving dominate in low-multiplicity pp collisions, while final-state collective expansion (hydrodynamics) becomes increasingly relevant in high-multiplicity pp collisions.

 \end{enumerate}

-In conclusion, the repulsion between static color strings, as implemented in the current string-shoving model, lacks a dynamical component necessary to explain the persistent collective behavior observed in data across multiplicities.
-Furthermore, this work strongly advocates for moving beyond $N_{\text{ch}}$-based analysis in favor of global, topology-sensitive estimators like Flattenicity to achieve a less biased and more physically meaningful interpretation of collective phenomena in small collision systems.
+In conclusion, this work strongly advocates for moving beyond $N_{\text{ch}}$-based analysis in favor of global, topology-sensitive estimators like Flattenicity to achieve a less biased and more physically meaningful interpretation of collective phenomena in small collision systems.